jagath-sajjan/HireNFire/README.md

-# 🧑‍💼 HireNFire — Bias-Aware Hiring Screener
+# HireNFire -> Bias Aware Hiring Screener

 > **OpenEnv Environment** where an AI agent screens resumes, conducts structured interviews, and makes hiring decisions graded on both **quality of hire** AND **demographic fairness**.